lisp-mirror/lqml/examples/meshtastic/readme.md

 ask for pairing/PIN during BLE ini.
 If your device doesn't have a display, use `123456` as your PIN.

-It may occur that the devices are sometimes not found; in those cases
+It may occur that your radio device is sometimes not found; first

+* try to press-and-hold on the radio icon (will restart device discovery)

+Only if this doesn't work, you may

 * try to turn bluetooth off and on again, and/or:
 * try to reboot your radios, and/or: